ademmergen/ToDoApp/README.md

 ## Application Video
 ![ScreenRecording2024-05-30at19 40 45-ezgif com-crop](https://github.com/ademmergen/ToDoApp/assets/159759443/afd47a74-ae13-4018-b98c-d2abdda879a0)

 ToDoApp is a mobile application for managing tasks categorized into different categories.
-This application allows users to organize, add, and delete tasks.
+This application uses the Realm database to allow users to organize, add, and delete tasks.
 Additionally, tasks can be marked with an animation and quickly edited.

 ## Features